What is Marfan syndrome?

 How does Marfan syndrome affect the lungs?

-Decreased flexibility in the air sacs of the lungs can be detected in nearly everybody with the disease, but does not pose any serious problem.
+Decreased flexibility in the air sacs of the lungs can be detected in nearly everybody with the disease, but mostly it does not pose a serious problem.
 One out of twenty people diagnosed with the condition experience the feeling of breathlessness or chest pain as a direct result of the spontaneous collapse of the lung (spontaneous pneumothorax).
-Some people with Marfan syndrome also suffer from sleep-disordered breathing.
+Some people with Marfan syndrome also suffer from sleep disorder due to abnormal breathing.

 Is Marfan syndrome curable?